updated August 2014

 Over-extraction has its most straightforward manifestation in the level of aquifers, underground reserves charged by the passage of water through soil and rocks.
 If withdrawals exceed the natural rate of recharge, the level of an aquifer will fall, eventually drying up altogether.
 In parts of India, the water table is believed to have fallen more than 300 metres, the lack of control exacerbated by a policy of allowing farmers unlimited and free access to water.

-Secondly, soil moisture is lost in land degradation caused by poor farming practices and deforestation.
-And thirdly, surface waters are polluted by run-off of chemicals used in farming and by untreated industrial and household wastewater in cities.
-This is an acute problem in less developed countries where environmental and sanitation regulations remain inadequate.
+Surface waters are polluted by run-off of chemicals used in farming and by untreated industrial and household wastewater in cities.
+This is an acute problem in less developed countries where environmental and sanitation regulations remain inadequate or unenforced.